 Step 9: Build Backlinks to your Real Estate website

 Building backlinks from high authority sites is still essential and an important Google ranking factor.
-Build quality links to not only improve rankings but to also bring in high-quality referral traffic.
+Build quality links to not only improve rankings but also bring in high-quality referral traffic.
 Tools like Ahrefs, SEMRush etc can help you to analyse competitor backlinks.
 At the time of writing this guide, Rightmove had 633M backlinks from 30.2k referring domains.
-They may not all be from reputable publishers or high authority sites but these numbers are staggering compared to its direct competitor Zoopla that has 16.9M backlinks from 21k referring domains.
+They may not all be from reputable publishers or high authority sites but these numbers are staggering compared to its direct competitor Zoopla which has 16.9M backlinks from 21k referring domains.

 One of the ways big brands build links is by contributing their own research findings to journalists of high authority real estate industry publications.
-This research work often gets published on publication sites as press releases and to links back to the brand site.
+This research work often gets published on publication sites as press releases and links back to the brand site.
 Google views these backlinks as a trust signal that the site is a real estate industry authority.
 Some good examples of recent backlinks built by Rightmove – Link 1, Link 2, Link 3.

 Please comment below if you found my real estate SEO guide useful.